 Who is David Friedman?
 3 things to know about the ambassador to Israel

-The new U.S. embassy opened in Jerusalem on Monday -- a move that earned much praise from Ambassador David Friedman.
+The new U.S. Embassy opened in Jerusalem on Monday -- a move that earned much praise from Ambassador David Friedman.

 Ahead of the opening, Friedman said the embassy move from Tel Aviv to Jerusalem, which President Trump has now recognized as Israel’s capital, “creates a platform and an opportunity to promote a peace process based on realities, not fantasies,” according to Haaretz, an Israeli newspaper.